UdashFramework/udash-core/docs/REST.md

 #### Custom body serialization

-Body parameters of [`@CustomBody`](#custombody) methods are serialized straight into `HttpBody`, which encapsulates not only raw content but also MIME type.
+Body parameters of [`@CustomBody`](#custombody) methods are serialized straight into `HttpBody`, which encapsulates not only raw content but also media type.
 This way you can define custom body serializations for your types and you are not limited to `application/json` and `application/x-www-form-urlencoded`.

 By default (if there are no more specific implicit instances defined),